16 Effective Ways to Deal With an Ungrateful Adult Child

 Envato Elements

 Sometimes, ungratefulness stems from feeling unheard or misunderstood.
 When your adult child speaks, give them your full attention.
-Try to understand their perspective without immediately jumping to solutions or judgments.
+Try to understand their perspective without immediately jumping to solutions or judgements.
 This can improve communication and mutual understanding between you.

 6. Lead by example in expressing gratitude.